Why and How Content Planning Differs from Content Strategy

 — Jack Welch

 Well said, Mr. Welch.
 That really is what it’s all about, and there’s no use in trying to make it any more complicated than that.
-The “general direction” of marketing strategy will be dictated by your company and its vision.
+The “general direction” of your marketing strategy will be dictated by your company and its vision.
 As for implementing like hell?
 That’s all about nailing down your content planning.

 In the world of content marketing, there’s a very intricate ecosystem.
 Your content strategy and content plan are some of the most significant parts, and they cannot operate independently.
 You can’t get to your content marketing goals without both.
 They are tightly interwoven and dependent upon one another.

-Say your content strategy includes your key messaging, which might a product differentiator that your competitors don’t have.
+Say your content strategy includes your key messaging, which might be a product differentiator that your competitors don’t have.
 Your content plan should demonstrate how you can leverage this by defining specific topics, format types, and where to distribute this content.

 Another example would be that your content strategy has identified major themes to cover throughout the year and has further noted that these themes are important to your target audience.
 Your content plan needs to then flesh out these themes and determine why they are critical to your buyers and how to convey this in the right content formats.